 • Milk yield – 5000-8000 kg.

-• Jersey yield 20 litres/day whereas, crossbred jersey cow gives 8-10 litres/day.
+• Jersey yields 20 liters/day whereas, crossbred jersey cow gives 8-10 liters/day.

 • Well developed to the climatic condition of India especially hot and humid areas.